 The Comparison Trap

-These days, it’s a heck of a lot easier to get caught in the comparison trap.
-Simply pick up your phone and launch into a social media spiral and you’ll be feeling like a wilted violet by the time you’re done.
-For creatives, entrepreneurs, and high achievers, this can be devastating to your work and a happiness stealer.
+These days, it’s a lot easier to get caught in the comparison trap.
+Simply pick up your phone and launch into a social media scroll spiral, and you’ll be feeling like a wilted violet by the time you’re done.
+For creatives, entrepreneurs, and high achievers, this can be devastating to your work and is a happiness stealer.

 Comparison steals your creativity by allowing you to believe you are no longer unique.
 That you have nothing valuable to contribute.

 As a writer and life coach, I fall into this trap regularly.
-You find that suddenly you develop a mindset of “it’s all been done, why bother?”
+You find that suddenly you develop a mindset of “it’s all been done; why bother?”
 This mindset could be further from the truth.
 You have not lived the same life.
 You have not experienced the same things.
-Heck, you are not the same person you were yesterday.
+You are not the same person you were yesterday.